-A: All new and transfer students are asked to complete the Housing Information Form available on-line and electonrically sign the Housing Contract.
+A: All new and transfer students are asked to completethe Housing Information Form available on-line and electronically sign the Housing Contract.
 Information provided on the Housing Information Form is used in roommate matching.
-Therefore, it is important that the student fill out the form honestly.
-If a student wishes to live with someone specific, all students must request one another on the residence hall application.
+Therefore, it is important that the studentfill out the form honestly.
+If a student wishes to live with someone specific, all students must request one another on the Housing Information Form or contact the Residence Life Office.
 Forms should be completed by June 15th.
-Students can choose to live in Substance Free theme housing.
+Students can choose to live in Substance Free theme housing which is a commitment to not use alcohol, drugs, tobacco or other substances on the hall or come back under the influence.
 Students cannot request specific buildings or rooms.
 First year students are housed in doubles, triples and quads.

 Q: When are room assignments emailed to new students?

 A: Room assignments will be emailed out to students ′rhodes.edu′ address around July 24 for the fall semester.

 Q: What comes in the rooms?

 A: The College provides each resident with a bed, mattress (twin x-long), dresser, desk, desk chair, and closet or wardrobe.
 In addition, each room is equipped with a cable television jack.
 Most rooms have phone lines and you may contract for long distance telephone service through the College.
 Students must provide their own phones.
 Furniture cannot be removed from the rooms, as there is limited storage.

 Q: Do I need to bring carpet?

 A: Yes, if you wish to have carpet in your room.
 All residence halls outside Stewart Hall have tile floors.

 Q: What size refrigerator can I bring?
 A: We permit refrigerators up to 33" high or 19" wide and only one refrigerator per room.